Wolf Trap National Park for the Performing Arts: Meadow Pavilion

-Until 2010, the Meadow Pavilion, a covered outdoor stage adjacent to Children's Theatre in the Woods, hosted events for the International Children's Festival at Wolf Trap (known as International Children's Day from 1971 to 1974).
-Today, the Meadow Pavilion can be rented through the Wolf Trap Foundation.
+Until 2010, the Meadow Pavilion, a covered outdoor stage adjacent to Children's Theatre-in-the-Woods, hosted events for the International Children's Festival at Wolf Trap (known as International Children's Day from 1971 to 1974).
+It is used for select performances and can be rented through the Wolf Trap Foundation.

 On March 6, 1980, a welder's torch ignited a fire at the Meadow Pavilion, causing around $10,000 in damage.